jtillma3/fpga_tutorial/projects/project2/project2.md

 # Verilog Operators

 ## Purpose
--Covers the logical, binary and unary operators available in Verilog
+- Covers the logical, binary and unary operators available in Verilog

 ## Bitwise Operators
 NOT ~